 Find Your Freedom Beyond the Bill of Rights

-In this lesson, students will analyze primary sources from the Library of Congress to identify freedoms.
-Then they will be provided with background information about the Bill of Rights.
-Students will match the amendments related to some of the freedoms they identified through analyzing sources and will then work in small groups to reach consensus and propose a new amendment to secure freedoms not included in the Bill of Rights.
+Students analyze primary sources from the Library of Congress to identify freedoms, then review background information about the Bill of Rights to the U.S. Constitution.
+Next, students match the amendments related to some of the freedoms they identified through analyzing sources and then work in small groups to reach consensus and propose a new amendment to secure freedoms not included in the Bill of Rights.

 You must be logged in to submit a review.